GenAIOps for MLOps practitioners

 Operational monitoring

-Operational monitoring is concerned with observing the ongoing operations of the system, including data operations (DataOps) and model training.
-You're looking for deviations including errors, changes to error rates, and changes to processing times.
+Operational monitoring is the process of observing the ongoing operations of the system, including data operations (DataOps) and model training.
+This type of monitoring looks for deviations, including errors, changes to error rates, and changes to processing times.

-For model training and fine tuning, the operational processes you're generally observing the data operations around processing feature data, model training, and fine-tuning.
-The monitoring for these inner-loop concerns should use your existing MLOps and DataOps investments.
+For model training and fine-tuning, you generally observe the data operations for processing feature data, model training, and fine-tuning.
+The monitoring of these inner-loop processes should take advantage of your existing MLOps and DataOps investments.

 For prompt engineering in generative AI solutions, you have additional monitoring concerns.
-You must monitor the data pipelines that process the grounding data or other data that is used to generate prompts.
-This processing might include data store operations such as building or rebuilding indexes.
+You must monitor the data pipelines that process the grounding data or other data that's used to generate prompts.
+This processing might include data store operations like building or rebuilding indexes.

 Learning from production

-A critical aspect to monitoring at the inferencing stage is learning from production.
-Monitoring for traditional machine learning models tracks metrics such as accuracy, precision, and recall.
-A key goal is to guard against prediction drift.
-Solutions that are using generative models for making predictions, for example using a GPT model for classification, should use your existing MLOps monitoring investments.
+A critical aspect to monitoring during the inferencing stage is learning from production.
+Monitoring for traditional machine learning models tracks metrics like accuracy, precision, and recall.
+A key goal is to avoid prediction drift.
+Solutions that use generative models to make predictions, for example, using a GPT model for classification, should take advantage of your existing MLOps monitoring investments.

-Solutions that are using generative models to reason over grounding data use metrics such as groundedness, completeness, utilization, and relevancy.
-The goal is to ensure the model is fully answering the query and is basing the response on its context.
-Here, you're guarding against things like data drift.
-You want to ensure that the grounding data and the prompt you're providing the model are maximally relevant to the user query.
+Solutions that use generative models to reason over grounding data use metrics like groundedness, completeness, utilization, and relevancy.
+The goal is to ensure that the model fully answers the query and bases the response on its context.
+Here, you need to try to prevent problems like data drift.
+You want to ensure that the grounding data and the prompt that you provide to the model are maximally relevant to the user query.

-Solutions that use generative models for non-predictive tasks, such as RAG solutions often benefit from human feedback to evaluate usefulness sentiments from end users.
-User interfaces can capture feedback such as thumbs up/down and this data can be used to periodically evaluate the responses.
+Solutions that use generative models for nonpredictive tasks, like RAG solutions, often benefit from human feedback from end users to evaluate usefulness sentiments.
+User interfaces can capture feedback like thumbs up or down, and you can use this data to periodically evaluate the responses.

 A common pattern for generative AI solutions is to deploy a gateway in front of the generative models.
 One of the use cases for the gateway is for monitoring the foundational models.
-The gateway can be used to log input prompts and output.
+You can use the gateway to log input prompts and output.

 Resource management

-For generative solutions that are using models exposed as a service, such as Azure OpenAI, have different resource management concerns than models you deploy yourself.
-You are not concerned with the infrastructure, rather you are concerned with your service throughput, quota, and throttling.
-Azure OpenAI uses the concept of tokens for billing, throttling and quotas.
+Generative solutions that use models exposed as a service, like Azure OpenAI, have different resource management concerns than models that you deploy yourself.
+For models that are exposed as a service, you aren't concerned with the infrastructure.
+Instead, you're concerned with your service throughput, quota, and throttling.
+Azure OpenAI uses tokens for billing, throttling, and quotas.
 You should monitor quota usage for cost management and performance efficiency.
-Azure OpenAI allows you to log token usage.
+Azure OpenAI enables you to log token usage.

 Tooling

-Many MLOps practitioners have standardized on a toolkit to organize the various activities around automation, tracking, deployment, experimentation, and so on to abstract away the many common concerns and implementation details of those processes.
+Many MLOps practitioners have standardized on a toolkit for organizing various activities for automation, tracking, deployment, experimentation, and so on to abstract away the common concerns and implementation details of those processes.
 A common unified platform is MLflow.
-Before looking for new tooling to support GenAIOps patterns, you should look to your existing MLOps tooling to evaluate its support for generative AI.
+Before you look for new tools to support GenAIOps patterns, you should review your existing MLOps tooling to evaluate its support for generative AI.
 For example, MLflow supports a wide range features for language models.

 MLOps and GenAIOps maturity models

-As part of your current MLOps investments, you might have used the MLOps maturity model to evaluate the maturity of you machine learning operations and environment.
+You might have used the MLOps maturity model to evaluate the maturity of your current machine learning operations and environment.
 As you extend your MLOps investments for generative AI workloads, you should use the GenAIOps maturity model to evaluate those operations.
-You might be tempted to try to combine the two maturity models, but it is our recommendation to measure each independently.
+You might be tempted to combine the two maturity models, but we recommend that you measure each independently.
 MLOps and GenAIOps will evolve independently from each other.
-As an example, you may be at level four in the MLOps maturity model, but just starting with generative AI and may only be at level one.
+For example, you might be at level four in the MLOps maturity model but at level one for generative AI.

 Summary

-As you start extending your MLOps investments to include generative AI, it is important to understand that you don't need to start over.
+As you start extending your MLOps investments to include generative AI, it's important to understand that you don't need to start over.
 You can use your existing MLOps investments for some of the generative AI technical patterns.
 Fine-tuning generative models is a great example.
-There are areas of generative AI solutions, such as prompt engineering and RAG, that are net new processes and you will have to extend your existing operations investments and gain new skills.
+There are areas of generative AI solutions, like prompt engineering and RAG, that are new processes, so you need to extend your existing operations investments and gain new skills.

 Contributors